jness/BenderBot/doc/index.rst

 BenderBot is A configurable bare bone IRC bot written in Python.

-We provide a number of use IRC method by means of a IRC class, and give examples of written a process driven IRC bot in ``examples/Bender.py``
+We provide a number of useful IRC methods by means of a IRC class, wel also give examples of written a process driven IRC bot in ``examples/Bender.py``

 Running ``examples/Bender.py`` should output you results similar to the below, that is if you copied your configuration in place correctly::